Women's Kin Caregiving Burden across Race-Ethnicity in the United States

 Elena Pojman, Pennsylvania State University

 Women’s race-ethnicity shapes their kin caregiving burden, i.e., the number of kin for whom they provide care.
-Previous literature has identified differences in caregiving across women’s characteristics, yet these studies still lack an explicitly demographic approach which considers the number and age of kin for whom a woman may provide care based on mortality, fertility, and kin proximity differentials.
-To address this gap, the present study considers a woman’s kinship network to quantify disparities in the kin caregiving burden using kinship matrix models and time-use data on for which kin women provide child- and adultcare.
-I estimate the number, age, and relationship of kin for whom racialized women provide care across their life course.
-Building on previous work identifying disparities in women’s family lives, this study contributes to our understanding of the demographic origins of family inequality.
+Previous work has lacked an explicitly demographic approach which considers the number and age of kin for whom a woman may provide care based on mortality, fertility, and kin proximity differentials.
+To address this gap, the present study considers a woman’s kinship network to quantify disparities in the kin caregiving burden across women’s race-ethnicity.
+I use kinship matrix models and time-use data on which kin women provide child- and adultcare to estimate (1) the age and kin type for whom women will provide care; (2) the number of kin for whom women provide care across the life course, and (3) the intensity of that care.
+Owing to racial-ethnic disparities in terms of mortality, fertility, and kin proximity, I expect there will be large differences in terms of the three outcomes.
+For example, I expect Black women will provide more child- and eldercare earlier in the life course, whereas White women will peak relatively later.
+Hispanic women will provide less eldercare but more childcare.
+Building on previous work identifying disparities in women’s family lives across race-ethnicity, this study examines an understudied element of social stratification: the kin caregiving burden.

 Keywords: Families, Unions and Households, Mathematical demography , Gender Dynamics